 When you write for e-learning purposes you need to be: punctual, focused, personal, emotional, prompt, accurate, precise, brief, etc. In short, you need to communicate with consistency and clarity!

 What you will read in this article:

 Tell Me A Story!

 When you write for e-learning you develop a story with many branches.
 Each branch should lead the user to a new level of skill or/and knowledge you want him/her to reach!

 You gradually build a ladder for your trainees and (if you have done your job right!) you develop with them the right tools for each one to “learn” to use them in an intended manner!

-In this process, a story makes a lot of difference because it wrap-ups the message, to content, the goals, and the provided approaches to a unique coherent and easily understood framework!
+In this process, a story makes a lot of difference because of it wrap-ups the message, to content, the goals, and the provided approaches to a uniquely coherent and easily understood framework!

 A Plan Of Attack